 Create a Stock Adjustment

 When creating a Stock Adjustment, if the Initial Costs aren’t set on the products within the Stock Adjustment, you’ll be prompted with a pop-up warning with the implications.
 Here, you’ll have the option to either use the Cost per Item values within the Stock Adjustment as the Initial Costs OR set up the Initial Costs manually.

 When adding a new Sales Channel, the Initial Costs are not added for all products being imported from the Sales Channel automatically.
 Once you’ve finished with the Product Import process from the Sales Channel, you’ll be prompted with a pop-up message indicating the products that do not have Initial Costs set - here; you can set up the Initial Cost for each of your imported products.

 Frequently Asked Questions

 What should I do if my Initial Cost is incorrect?

 If your Initial Cost was not set up correctly and you have already done transactions that change your MAC on the variant, please contact our support.
 We'll get in touch with you with the next steps on how to fix your MAC.

 What if I don’t know what my Initial Cost is?

 If you are not sure of the Initial Cost of your variants, or if you get free shipping (and thus no landed cost), it's safe to say that you can have the Initial Cost value set to be the same as the product's Buy price.

-Regardless, Initial Cost should not be left as 0 unless it was obtained for free.
-Otherwise, setting it at 0 might render your MAC value inaccurate which will consequently provide incorrect cost tracking.
+Regardless, the Initial Cost should not be left as 0 unless it was obtained for free.
+Otherwise, setting it at 0 might render your MAC value inaccurate, consequently providing incorrect cost tracking.